Share this post on:

 Characteristics:

-• Apply values.
+• You apply your values.

-• Seek harmony.
+• You seek harmony.

-• Focus on relationships.
+• You focus on relationships.

 Extraverted Feeling (Fe)

-• You often try to help everyone get along.
+People who prefer Extraverted Feelings often try to help everyone get along.
 For example, you may disclose your feelings and take on others as your own.

 Characteristics: